opsschool/curriculum/meta/conventions.rst

 hostnames are web-1 through web-4; the app servers, app-1 and app-2; the
 databases, db-1 and db-2; the message queue, mq-1.

+.. todo:: Mainly for @apeiron: Simplify the topography description, possibly with use of a table to describe IP assingments

 This is a lot to conceptualize all at once; a diagram will elucidate the architecture.